OneGov/onegov-cloud/docs/api/election_day/format_election_en.md

 ### Party results

-Each (proporz) election may contain party results.
+Each (proporz) election and each election compound may contain party results.
 These results are independent of the other results and typically contain the already aggregated results of the different lists of a party.

 The following columns will be evaluated and should exist: